Hugh Churchill expert in materials science and quantum technologies.

 “My professional mission was to come back to my home state to improve the scientific research and education in Arkansas.”

 His outreach in the state doesn’t stop there, though.
 Churchill is involved in a collaboration between the U of A, the University of Arkansas at Pine Bluff and the University of Arkansas at Little Rock to establish the first graduate program in physical sciences at UAPB.
-As UAPB leads the development of the curriculum, Churchill and his U of A colleague Shui-Qing “Fisher” Yu, Professor of Electrical Engineering, will assist on the research side by adding a quantum element to the work they’re already doing.
-He explains that the U of A will fabricate photonic devices at the Fayetteville campus and then send them to Pine Bluff for testing to characterize their performance.
+As UAPB leads the development of the curriculum, Churchill and his U of A colleagues Shui-Qing “Fisher” Yu, professor of electrical engineering, and Wei Du, associate professor of electrical engineering, are assisting on the research side by adding a quantum element to the work they’re already doing.
+He explains that the U of A fabricates photonic devices at the Fayetteville campus using materials from UALR, then sends them to Pine Bluff for testing to characterize their performance.
 The collaboration is supported by a $5 million grant from the National Science Foundation.

 In physics, “characterizing” something means measuring the properties of it.